-The abdomen is generally yellow except for the first tergite but may be infuscated to appear nearly black.
+The abdomen in Apethymus filiformis is generally yellow except for the first tergite but may be infuscated to appear nearly black.
 The antennae are entirely black in both sexes and the hind tibiae are yellow with only the extreme apex infuscate.

 This species overwinters as an egg.
 Larvae feed on oaks.